Basis-Theory/basistheory-integration-guides/collections/guides/own_your_encryption_keys/index.md

 ## Retrieve Your Token

 Next, we can optionally fetch the token back from Basis Theory.
-This will return the encrypted `data` field and the `encryption` metadata which will have all of the information needed to decrypt your token.
+This will return the encrypted `data` field and the `encryption` metadata which will have all the information needed to decrypt your token.

 ```csharp
 // Retrieve back the token by ID